Radia Perlman

 Radia Joy Perlman (/ˈreɪdiə/; born December 18, 1951) is an American computer programmer and network engineer.
 She is a major figure in assembling the networks and technology to enable what we now know as the Internet.
-She is most famous for her invention of the Spanning Tree Protocol (STP), which is fundamental to the operation of network bridges, while working for Digital Equipment Corporation, thus earning her nickname "Mother of the Internet".
+She is most famous for her invention of the Spanning Tree Protocol (STP), which is fundamental to the operation of network bridges, while working for Digital Equipment Corporation.
 Her innovations have made a huge impact on how networks self-organize and move data.
 She also made large contributions to many other areas of network design and standardization – for example, enabling today's link-state routing protocols to be more robust, scalable, and easy to manage.

 Perlman was elected a member of the National Academy of Engineering in 2019 for contributions to Internet routing and bridging protocols.
 She holds over 100 issued patents.
 She was elected to the Internet Hall of Fame in 2014, and to the National Inventors Hall of Fame in 2016.
 She received lifetime achievement awards from USENIX in 2006 and from the Association for Computing Machinery’s SIGCOMM in 2010.

 More recently, she has invented the TRILL protocol to correct some of the shortcomings of spanning trees, allowing Ethernet to make optimal use of bandwidth.
 As of 2022, she was a Fellow at Dell Technologies.

 Early life

 Perlman was born in 1951, Portsmouth, Virginia.
 She grew up in Loch Arbour, New Jersey.
 She is Jewish.
 Both of her parents worked as engineers for the US government.
-Her father worked on radar and her mother was a mathematician by training who worked as a computer programmer.
-During her school years Perlman found math and science to be “effortless and fascinating”, but had no problem achieving top grades in other subjects as well.
+Her father worked on radar and her mother was a mathematician by training, who worked as a computer programmer.
+During her school years, Perlman found math and science to be “effortless and fascinating”, but had no problem achieving top grades in other subjects as well as she was a perfectionist.
 She enjoyed playing the piano and French horn.
 While her mother helped her with her math homework, they mainly talked about literature and music.
-But she did not feel as though she fit underneath the stereotype of an "engineer", as she did not break apart computer parts.
+But she did not feel as though she fit the stereotype of an "engineer", as she did not disassemble or reassemble computer components.

-Despite being the best science and math student in her school it was only when Perlman took a programming class in high school that she started to consider a career that involved computers.
-She was the only woman in the class and later reflected "I was not a hands-on type person.
+Despite being the best science and math student in her school, it was only when Perlman took a programming class in high school that she started to consider a career that involved computers.
+She was the only woman in the class, and later reflected "I was not a hands-on type person.
 It never occurred to me to take anything apart.
 I assumed I'd either get electrocuted, or I'd break something".
 She graduated from Ocean Township High School in 1969.